ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 # 2. Features

-The core Ixian Ecosystem is comprised of three main Ixian Products: The Ixian DLT, the S2 Streaming network and the SPIXI Instant Messaging Client.
+The core Ixian Platform is comprised of three main Ixian Products: The Ixian DLT, the S2 Streaming network and the SPIXI Instant Messaging Client.
 This document is concerned primarily with the Ixian DLT Product, but major features for all three sub-projects are listed to showcase the Ixian Advantage.

 ## Ixian DLT
  * Consensus-based block acceptance that allows the network to dynamically adjust the requirement for block validity.
  * Fast and stable block validation and acceptance, based on the “Distributed Lockstep” method, which allows parallel computation by the distinct nodes.
  * Redacted Blockchain, which allows new nodes to join the network quickly and efficiently, without large downloads or massive recomputation.
- * Hybrid consensus Proof-of-Work algorithm, which takes advantage of the former for low processing cost of network operation and the latter for rapid currency generation in the initial phases.
+ * Hybrid consensus and Proof-of-Work algorithms, taking advantage of the former for low processing cost of network operation and the latter for rapid currency generation in the initial phases.

 ## Ixian S2
 * A new-age distribution technology, which enables content creators to reach prospective users with unprecedented ease.
-* Dynamically adjusting and re-routing to automatically handle any workload.
+* Dynamically adjusting and re-routing to automatically handle any workload optimaly.
 * Supply-and-Demand driven: The participating S2 nodes receive payouts for their broadcasting services based on the amount of data transferred.
-Market forces will increase or decrease the number of participants based on demand.
+Market forces will increase or decrease the number of relay nodes based on demand.
 * End-to-end encryption: Private communication stays private.
 Messages cannot be decrypted except by the intended recipient(s), no matter how many S2 Nodes they may pass through.

 ## SPIXI Instant Messaging Client
-* Absolutely no downtime because of the decentralized architecture.
+* Decentralized architecture ensures practically no downtime.
 Backend is based on the IXIAN DLT ledger to provide ultimate decentralization and security.
 * Cryptographically safe, which means that messages may only be read by the intended recipient.
 * Multi-platform (PC, iOS, Android, others)
 * Closely tied with the IXIAN DLT, enabling cryptocurrency wallet features right in the IM client.
-* Messages are not stored in any one country or a central location.
-There is no legal entity which possesses all the messages, so governments cannot meaningfully demand “decryption keys”.
+* Messages are not stored in any one country or central location.
+There is no legal entity which possesses all the messages, so no entity can meaningfully demand “decryption keys”.

 # 3. High-Level Overview

 ## Why Ixian is Different?
 Ixian is a completely new implemetation of the blockchain concept.
-We have termed our method the 'Redacted Blockchain' and differs from contemporary DLT technology in several key areas:
+We have termed our method the 'Redacted Blockchain' and it differs from contemporary DLT technology in several key areas:
 * Full Wallets are stored with every DLT Master node
 * Complete blockchain history is not required to normal operation
 * Presence list with all DLT Master nodes is stored and updated by each Master node